sasanka07/PROJECT-Retail-shop-Power-BI-Dashboard/README.md

 Page 1: Sales Trends and Top Performers

-Sales Trend Analysis:

-On the first page, I focused on visualizing the overall sales trend over time.
+On the first page as Attached, I focused on visualizing the overall sales trend over time.
 I used line charts to display monthly or quarterly sales fluctuations.
 This allowed stakeholders to quickly identify growth patterns, seasonality, and any anomalies.
 Top 10 Customers:

 To recognize our most valuable customers who contributing high in sales of retail shop.